 He made his professional debut playing ‘Alan-A-Dale’ in ROBIN HOOD AND THE BABES IN THE WOOD at the Watford Palace Theatre.
 Ben then went on to play ‘Roger The Cabin Boy’ alongside Barry Humphries in NEW EDNA, THE SPECTACLE, which after a short tour played at the Theatre Royal Haymarket in the West End.

-His other West Credits include ‘Eugene’ (and cover Roger) in GREASE at the Cambridge; ‘Victor Saville’ in OVER MY SHOULDER – THE JESSIE MATTHEW STORY at the Wyndhams (as well as Jermyn Street, Sonning and on tour!), and an ‘Inventor’ (and cover Caractacus Potts and Boris) in CHITTY CHITTY BANG BANG! at the Palladium.
+His other West Credits include ‘Eugene’ in GREASE at the Cambridge; ‘Victor Saville’ in OVER MY SHOULDER – THE JESSIE MATTHEW STORY at the Wyndhams (as well as Jermyn Street, Sonning and on tour!), and an ‘Inventor’ in CHITTY CHITTY BANG BANG! at the Palladium.

 On tour Ben played ‘Lumiere’ in DISNEY’S BEAUTY AND THE BEAST and ‘Dan’ (and the alternate Joseph) in JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT and ‘Teddy Shapiro’ in SOPHIE TUCKERS ONE NIGHT STAND.

-Other visits to ‘panto-land’ include ‘Ugly Sister’ in CINDERELLA for QDOS alongside The Krankies and Stefan Dennis at the Wolverhampton Grand; alongside Jimmy Osmand in Hastings; Lesley Joseph in High Wycombe and Billy Pearce, Lynda Bellingham and Brendan Sheerin in Bradford as well as roles in PUSS IN BOOTS (Oxford Playhouse) and CINDERELLA for the London Bubble at The Cochran.
+Other visits to ‘panto-land’ include ‘Ugly Sister’ in CINDERELLA for QDOS alongside The Krankies and Stefan Dennis at the Wolverhampton Grand and Jimmy Osmond in Hastings, Lesley Joseph in High Wycombe, Billy Pearce, Lynda Bellingham and Brendan Sheerin in Bradford and Bradley Walsh in Dartford and roles in PUSS IN BOOTS (Oxford Playhouse) and CINDERELLA for the London Bubble at The Cochran.